cccbr/runningatower/content/docs/ringingroom/_index.md

 *Figure 10: Notice board*

 Ensure that notice board(s) display up-to-date information, such as tower and Society notices.
 There is little point in displaying details of past events.

+The [CCCBR](../glossary/#cccbr) have published a number of notices, intended for ringing room notice boards, they can be accessed (and downloaded) from **[here](https://cccbr.org.uk/resources/publicity-material/noticeboard-toolkit/)**.

 ## Ringing Records